 Typically, long calendar spreads provide lower risk trading opportunities.
 Calendar spreads decline in value if their underlying stock either greatly appreciates or greatly depreciates.

 A horizontal spread is a type of calendar spread because it is based upon the value of time decay.
 Its spread will hold the same strikes but its legs will buy and sell at different times and across different time periods.
-Potential for profit and risk of loss is different for a horizontal spread versus a vertical spread.

 A vertical spread involves a spread of options that are bought and sold at the same time.
 All of the options in the spread are the same type and have the same expiration date.
 However, they all have different strike prices.